JoseDGG/EncriptadorDeTexto/README.md

-# Text Encryptor
+# 🔐 Text Encryptor

-This is a responsive text encryptor developed in HTML, CSS, and JavaScript.
+This is a text encryptor developed in HTML, CSS, and JavaScript.
 It allows encrypting and decrypting text based on a character substitution pattern.

-## Features
+## ✨ Features
-- **Encrypt text:** Converts vowels into specific letter combinations.
+- 🔏 **Encrypt text:** Converts vowels into specific letter combinations.
-- **Decrypt text:** Restores the original text from the encrypted version.
+- 🔓 **Decrypt text:** Restores the original text from the encrypted version.
-- **Copy text:** Allows copying the encrypted or decrypted text to the clipboard.
+- 📋 **Copy text:** Allows copying the encrypted or decrypted text to the clipboard.
 - **Language selector:** Interface available in English and Spanish.
 - **Input validation:** Only allows lowercase letters without accents.

+## 🛠 Requirements
+- 🖥 A modern web browser (Google Chrome, Firefox, Edge, etc.)
+- 📦 No additional dependencies required.

-## Usage
+## 🚀 Usage
 1. Enter text in the input area.
 2. Click "Encrypt" to encrypt the text or "Decrypt" to restore it.
 3. Copy the result using the "Copy" button.
 4. You can change the language from the selector at the top.

-## Project Structure
+## 📂 Project Structure
 ```
 📂 Text-Encryptor
 │── 📂 assets               # Images and resources